-- intermittent or irregular pain during activity and rest, usually in the legs
+- intermittent or irregular pain during activity and rest

-- blackened or loss of areas of skin
+- blackened areas of skin or loss of skin (gangrene).

 PAD affects almost one in every five Australians.1 Approximately 50 per cent of people with PAD show no symptoms, leading to under-diagnosis and under-treatment.2

-Risk factors that cannot be controlled include age, and medical or family history of cardiovascular disease.
+The risk factors for PAD that cannot be controlled include increasing age, and a medical or family history of cardiovascular disease.